Undergraduate Admission Policies

 10900 University Blvd., Suite 217, MS 4E4

-* This program requires special permission; please contact the program administration for more information.
+* This program requires special permission.
+Please contact the program administration at the number listed above.

-Although a number of graduate programs do not require standardized tests, almost all use test scores as an additional measurement of an applicant's qualifications.
-Please consult the graduate program requirements chart in the Application for Graduate Study for departmental admissions test requirements.
+Although a number of graduate programs do not require standardized tests, almost all will use test scores as an additional measurement of an applicant's qualifications.
+Please consult the Graduate Program Chart in the Application for Graduate Study for departmental admissions test requirements.

-The George Mason University Testing Center offers some computer-based graduate admissions on weekdays and most Saturdays.
+The George Mason University Testing Center offers computer-based graduate admissions examinations including the GRE, GMAT, TOEFL, and the Praxis Series.
+Exams are offered weekdays and most Saturdays.
 Students may register for an exam in person at the Testing Center, Krug Hall, Room 101, or by calling the appropriate national registration number listed below.
-For information regarding the tests given by the Testing Center, call 703-993-2390, or go to the Office of Admissions web site at admissions.gmu.edu.
+For information regarding the tests given by the Testing Center, call 703-993-2390, or visit the Office of Admissions web site at admissions.gmu.edu.

-Students who wish to take computer-based graduate admission exams at Mason should indicate George Mason's Test Center Number 7712 on their registration forms.
-Information and registration bulletins for all national graduate admissions exams are available at the information desk in the Johnson Center and at the brochure display in front of the Testing Center.
+Students who wish to take computer-based graduate admissions exams at George Mason should indicate George Mason's Test Center Number: 7712 on their registration forms.
+Information and Registration Bulletins for all national graduate admissions exams are available at the information desk in the Johnson Center and at the brochure display in front of the Testing Center.
 To have official test scores sent to this university, list George Mason's CEEB Code: 5827 on the registration form.

-The GRE may be taken in two forms: the general exam and the subject exam.
-Some departments require official scores for both types of exams.
-Students may schedule the computer-based GRE general exam on campus in the Testing Center by calling 703-993-2390 or 800-473-2255.
-Students may register for the GRE subject exam on line at www.gre.org.
+The GRE may be taken in two forms: (1) the General Examination, and (2) the Subject Examinations.
+Some departments require official scores for both the General and the Subject Examinations.
+Students may schedule the computer-based GRE General Exam on campus in the Testing Center by calling 703-993-2390 or 800-473-2255.
+Students may register for the GRE Subject Exam on line at www.gre.org.

 The Miller Analogies Test (MAT) is a test of 100 analogies and may be a substitute for the GRE in some graduate programs.
+The MAT is not offered at George Mason, but may be taken at other local universities including the University of Maryland.
 To have the official MAT scores sent to George Mason, list George Mason's MAT Code: 1768.
-For information about scheduling the MAT, call 800-622-3231 or go to www.tpcweb.com.
+For information about scheduling the MAT call 800-622-3231 or visit the MAT web site at www.tpcweb.com.

 Foreign Language Requirements

 Certain graduate programs require students who have not already completed 12 undergraduate credits in a foreign language to satisfy a foreign language requirement.
-This may be accomplished by taking the appropriate courses or demonstrating the equivalent proficiency by passing an exam.
+This may be accomplished by taking the appropriate courses or demonstrating the equivalent proficiency by passing an examination.
 Contact the academic program for information on demonstrating language proficiency.
-Exams are administered by the Department of Modern and Classical Languages.
+Examinations are administered by the Department of Modern and Classical Languages.